 Presenting Your Work at the Workshop

-The workshop primarily discusses work in progress, and we welcome submissions of article drafts, dissertation chapters, and conference presentations.
-Our general call for submissions goes out in August, and applicants can expect to hear back about the results of their applications by September 15th before the beginning of Fall Quarter.
+The workshop primarily discusses work in progress, and we welcome proposals for article drafts, dissertation chapters, and conference presentations.
+Our general call for submissions goes out in July, and applicants can expect to hear back from us by September 1st before the beginning of Fall Quarter.
 Nevertheless, if you have work in progress that you would like to present for discussion and feedback at a different time of the year, please let us know.
 Workshop schedules are sometimes flexible, and we might be able to accommodate you.

 Keeping in Touch